 Knee-deep: protests rage in the US after the death of a man due to police brutality

-The brutal detention of 46-year-old George Floyd, a black resident of Minneapolis, led to his death - a policeman strangled the detainee with a knee.
-The FBI opened an investigation into police actions, four police officers were fired, but hundreds of protesters took to the streets, writes Air force.
+The brutal detention of 46-year-old George Floyd, a black resident of Minneapolis, led to his death - a police officer strangled the detainee with his knee.
+The FBI opened an investigation into the police, four police officers were fired, but hundreds of protesters took to the streets, writes Air force.

 In response to the news, hundreds of people staged protests against police violence and racial inequality in Minneapolis.
 They marched to the police station.
 Some demonstrators painted graffiti on police cars and threw stones at the police station.

 Police used light grenades and tear gas to disperse the crowd.

 On May 26, Monday, police stopped Floyd's car.
 A law enforcement statement said he resisted the detention and was handcuffed.
 There are no witnesses to this yet.
 The officers had body cameras, but their records were seized for investigation.

 A video published on the Internet begins already from the moment in which the white policeman applies a choking technique, stepping his knee on the detainee's neck.

 Around the stage gathered passers-by, who urged the policeman to stop strangling Floyd and measure his pulse.